ssmereka/defense/readme.md

 # Getting Started

-Install Cramit using npm and save it as a dependency in your package.json.
+Install Defense using npm and save it as a dependency in your package.json.

 ```javascript
 npm install defense --save
 ```

-You can require Cramit just like every other node.js module.
+You can require Defense just like every other node.js module.

 ```javascript
 var defense = require('defense');